-The 56th annual Grammy Awards Sunday won the night on Sunday, but the early numbers didn't improve over last year in the advertiser-important demographic.
-Music's biggest night still dominated the evening though.
+The 56th annual Grammy Awards on Sunday won the night, but the early numbers didn’t improve over last year in the advertiser-important demographic.
+The musical awards program still dominated the evening though.

-Thanks to the Grammys, CBS took the win Sunday night, averaging an 8.1 rating in the 18-49 demographic and 25.87 million viewers, reports HitFix.
+Thanks to the Grammys, CBS took the win Sunday night, averaging a 8.1 rating in the 18-49 demographic and 25.87 million viewers, reports HitFix.
 60 Minutes managed a 2.1 in the demo to start the night off.
-The Grammys then averaged a 9.9 in the demo over its more than three-hour runtime.
+The Grammys then averaged a 9.9 in the demo over its more than three hour runtime.

 No other network came close, with NBC taking second with 9.27 million viewers and a 3.1 in the demo.
 The Chris Collinsworth special ahead of the Pro Bowl managed to win its timeslot with a 3.0 rating.
 The Pro Bowl then slipped slightly from the previous year with a 3.2 in the demo.

 According to The Hollywood Reporter, ABC pulled off third with a low 1.3 in the 18-49 demo and 5.6 million viewers for the night.
-The Bachelor special that featured Sean Lowe and Catherine Giudici's wedding only pulled in a 1.6 in the demo, which was actually an improvement from the last aired wedding.
+The Bachelor special that featured Sean and Catherine’s wedding only pulled in a 1.6 in the demo, which was actually an improvement from the last aired wedding.

 Fox suffered the most against the Grammys, only managing a 1.3 in the demo and a weak 3 million viewers.
 The Simpsons was down to a 1.7.
 Bob’s Burgers also slipped to a 1.5, while Family Guy dropped heavily to a 2.0 in the ratings.
 American Dad finished the night off also quite low with a 1.5 rating.